merajhossain/cisscomVueProject/README.md

 To Visit App:

-`localhost:3000/`
+`localhost:8080/`

 ## Reflection

   - Tools which use in this project are given below
+      - Vue
-      - React
+      - Vuex
       - JS
       - SCSS
-      - CSS3 Animation
-      - Bootstrap
+      - Element

 ## Packages

-      -  Animate.css
-      -  React Bootstrap
+      -  Axios
-      -  React Dom
+      -  Element-UI
-      -  React Router
+      -  Vue Router
+      -  Vuex

-This was a 10 days long project built during my task for job.
+This was a 3 days long project built during my task for job.
 Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.